aauss/temptabqa/my_experiments/reproduce/models/predictions/Llama/experiment_1/README.md

 In the few shot settings, llama2 would reiterate the whole conversation with the examples given in the prompt.
 With a simple regex, I extracted the final answer searching for the last phrase starting with "answer:" and its variations and saved the result in FILENAME_modified.csv.

 ## Code to produce this result
 A python script is added in this folder to describe the way I did prompting to produce these results.
+Note, you will need to adopt paths to re-run experiments

 ## Open questions
 - Why is the answer so long for the few shot experiments?